Standard track cramping your style? Don’t want to buy flexible track? Here’s how to make your track bend and go where

 - Don’t bend Hornby Radius 1 or Peco No 1 curves any more than they already are.
 These are already the tightest curves and going any further will cause problems for locomotives – derailments etc.

 - Bent track it will naturally try to revert back to its original shape.
-When bending it you’ll need to fix it down with track pins or faster drying strong glue to hold it in shape.
+When bending it you’ll need to fix it down with track pins or fast drying strong glue to hold it in shape.

 - When bending track, remember that the outside rail of a curve will end up being shorter than the inside rail so don’t cut it to length before bending it.